-

 - P. P. von-Weymarn

-One of the main provisions of dispersoid chemistry is the statement that all properties, both physical and chemical, are functions of the degree of dispersion of a given disperse system.
-The author considers the following issues: 1) The effect of increasing the degree of dispersion on the electrical conductivity of chemically pure metals; 2) The influence of the degree of dispersion on the electrical conductivity of alloys representing a mechanical comparison of the crystals of the components; 3) On the electrical conductivity of coarsely dispersed alloys representing solid solutions; 4) Alloys representing solid solutions and electronic theory; 5) Electrical conductivity of coarsely dispersed metals at very low temperatures; 6) Electric ultramicroscope.
+One of the fundamental principles of dispersoid chemistry is the assertion that all properties, both physical and chemical, are functions of the degree of dispersion of a given dispersed system.
+The author considers the following issues: 1) The effect of increasing the degree of dispersion on the electrical conductivity of chemically pure metals; 2) The influence of the degree of dispersion on the electrical conductivity of alloys representing a mechanical combination of component crystals; 3) The electrical conductivity of coarse-dispersed alloys representing solid solutions; 4) Alloys representing solid solutions and electronic theory; 5) The electrical conductivity of coarse-dispersed metals at very low temperatures; 6) The electric ultramicroscope.

 -